The Urge to Do What You Love

 “Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the LORD your God will be with you wherever you go.”

-So as we can see, God has already told us that we should not feel dread or be broken by fear.
-We should be strengthened by His presence and courageous when fulfilling His will.
+As we can see, God has already told us that we should not let fear break us.
+God’s presence strengthens us.
+It makes us more courageous fulfilling his will.
 Whatever it is that is pulling at your heart or God has called you to do, step out on faith.
-Be reassured that you are enough and you are never alone.
+You are never alone.

 How has the fear of inadequacy operated in your life?
 What measures are you taking to overcome this fear in order to accomplish your dreams?
 I’d love to hear your thoughts!